josephmontes/VAA/README.md

     - Tyler Wells, Justin Steele
   - The remaining 8 pitchers have maintained their effectiveness in a qualified season:
     - Giovanny Gallegos, Lucas Giolito, Cole Irvin, Miles Mikolas, Carlos Rodon, Max Fried, Justin Verlander, Felix Bautista
-      - Of these remaining 8 pitchers, 4 although unqualified, have shown concerning regression on the effectiveness of their 4-Seam Fastballs in 2023:
+      - Of these remaining 8 pitchers, 4 although unqualified, have shown notable regression on the effectiveness of their 4-Seam Fastballs in 2023:
-        - Lucas Giolito, Cole Irvin, Carlos Rodon, Miles Mikolas
+        - Lucas Giolito, Cole Irvin, Carlos Rodón, Miles Mikolas
-    - This leaves:
+    - The remaining 4 pitchers:
-      - Giovanny Gallegos, Max Fried, Justin Verlander, Felix Bautista
+      - Giovanny Gallegos, Max Fried, Justin Verlander, Félix Bautista

 ## PLAYER SPOTLIGHT
 ### Zack Greinke, Justin Verlander, Clayton Kershaw
-  - I spotlight these players here because I feel that they represent the most important takeaways from this group of 8% 'rate' pitchers
+  - I am spotlighting these players here because I feel that they represent the most important takeaways from this group of 8% 'rate' pitchers
     - If you do not have this optimal 4-Seam Fastball, then it will likely require a 'Hall of Fame' level understanding of what you do throw, 'Hall of Fame' level complimentary pitches, or 'Hall of Fame' level command to get by with it for a season
       - And many of the other pitchers on this list have exhibited that, at least for a season or 2
         - Carlos Rodon took a few years of struggling in the league before he put it together into 2 very dominant seasons in 2021 and 2022
-        - Felix Bautista's Splitter, Joe Musgrove's Slider, Max Fried's Curveball, even Antonio Senzatela's Slider in 2021 and Tyler Wells' Changeup are examples of very high quality complimentary pitches that elevate the effectiveness of their 4-Seam Fastball
+        - Felix Bautista's Splitter, Joe Musgrove's Slider, Max Fried's Curveball, even Antonio Senzatela's Slider in 2021 and Tyler Wells' Changeup are examples of very high quality complimentary pitches that elevated the effectiveness of their 4-Seam Fastball for a season
-        - Justin Steele improved 4-Seam Fastball location in 2023 from the previous Player Spotlight is an example of high quality command leading to increased effectiveness
+        - Justin Steele's improved 4-Seam Fastball location in 2023 from the previous Player Spotlight is an example of high quality or 'Hall of Fame' level command leading to increased effectiveness
-    - It is only a question of how long they are able sustain that level, which we saw many of the pitchers on this list do regress
+    - It is only a question of how long they are able sustain that level, which we saw many of the pitchers on this list do fall off of it
-  - This list of pitchers might reveal those who have truly learned and utilize the art of pitching, since they do not have the same quality of stuff on their 4-Seam Fastball
+  - This list of pitchers is revealing those who are utilizing the art/craft of pitching more than just throwing high quality stuff over the plate, since they do not have that same high quality of stuff to their 4-Seam Fastball
-    - They could be viewed at as having more potential than the pitchers on the 30% lists because **if** you teach someone like Joe Musgrove how to throw the 'optimal' 4-Seam Fastball at a higher 'rate', then he should be more likely to figure out how to use it effectively than if it was taught to someone else, since he has displayed an ability to get the most out of lesser quality stuff
+    - Therefore, these pitchers could be viewed at as having more potential than the pitchers on the 30% lists because **if** you teach someone like Joe Musgrove how to throw the 'optimal' 4-Seam Fastball at a higher 'rate', then he should be more likely to figure out how to use it effectively than if it was taught to someone else, since he has displayed an ability to get the most out of lesser quality stuff

 ---------------------------------------------------------------------

 # 3. Batters

-#### The story is different for batters
+### The story is different for batters
 - Batters will appear against every pitch type which dilludes the necessity to crush this more 'effective' type of 4-Seam Fastball
-  - Whereas pitchers that throw 4-Seam Fastballs are going to need it more since they do not throw every pitch type
+  - Whereas pitchers that throw 4-Seam Fastballs would benefit from it more since they do not throw every pitch type
-- Also, for positive offensive production, it is more important to hit the 'ineffective' type of 4-Seam Fastballs than it is to hit the 'effective' ones since batters will see the ineffective ones more often
+- Also, for positive offensive production, it is more important to hit the 'ineffective' type of 4-Seam Fastballs than it is to hit the 'effective' ones since **batters will see the ineffective ones more often**
      - 36% of 4-Seam Fastballs have a VAA at -4.5° or flatter
-     - Of that 36%, 56% are in the most 'optimal' location, which ends up being about 18% of all 4-Seam Fastballs
+     - Of that 36%, 56% are in the most 'optimal' location, which ends up being about **18%** of all 4-Seam Fastballs
-- As long as the batter is able to do at least league average damage on the 'suboptimal' type of 4-Seamers, then their ability to hit the more effective version of it unlocks a unique ceiling that a batter can get their offensive production to
+- As long as the batter is able to do at least league average damage on the 'suboptimal' type of 4-Seamers, then an ability to hit the more effective version of it would unlock a unique ceiling that a batter can get their offensive production to
   - Also, it is reasonable to anticipate that this trend will continue, presenting a favorable outlook for the batter in future seasons
-- However, I am more interested in what *type* of hitters are successful vs. this 'good' VAA 4-Seam Fastball moreso than what *specific* batters
+- However, I am more interested in what *type* of batters are successful vs. this 'good' VAA 4-Seam Fastball moreso than what *specific* batters
-- To achieve this, I will *not* look at who has the highest wOBA vs. this type of 4-Seam Fastball, because then I will just get a list of the best hitters, instead, I will look at who has the biggest difference in wOBA between the way they hit 'good' 4-Seamers vs. all other 4-Seam Fastballs
+- To achieve this, I will **not** look at who has the highest wOBA vs. this type of 4-Seam Fastball, because then I will just get a list of the best hitters, instead, I will look at who has the biggest *difference* in wOBA between the way they hit 'good' 4-Seamers vs. all other 4-Seam Fastballs
   - I will view every batters's wOBA vs. 4-Seam Fastballs in 2 categories:

     `1.` VAA >= -4.5° and location within the -5 to 5.5 inches from the top of the strikezone ('g_fb' = 1)